I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iminiportwavertstreamnotification-allocatebufferwithnotification.md

 <p> </p>

 ## -remarks
-<p>After receiving a <a href="https://msdn.microsoft.com/library/windows/hardware/ff537374">KSPROPERTY_RTAUDIO_BUFFER_WITH_NOTIFICATION</a> request from the client, the port driver calls the <code>AllocateBufferWithNotification</code> method to allocate a cyclic buffer that the port driver can later map to the virtual address space of the client.  <code>AllocateBufferWithNotification</code> operates in a manner similar to <a href="https://msdn.microsoft.com/library/windows/hardware/ff536744">IMiniportWaveRTStream::AllocateAudioBuffer</a>.
-Additionally, <code>AllocateBufferWithNotification</code> identifies to the WaveRT port driver that DMA-driven event notification is wanted, and it specifies how many notifications per cycle of the cyclic buffer are needed.</p>

-<p>After receiving a <a href="https://msdn.microsoft.com/library/windows/hardware/ff537374">KSPROPERTY_RTAUDIO_BUFFER_WITH_NOTIFICATION</a> request from the client, the port driver calls the <code>AllocateBufferWithNotification</code> method to allocate a cyclic buffer that the port driver can later map to the virtual address space of the client.  <code>AllocateBufferWithNotification</code> operates in a manner similar to <a href="https://msdn.microsoft.com/library/windows/hardware/ff536744">IMiniportWaveRTStream::AllocateAudioBuffer</a>.
+<p>After receiving a <a href="https://msdn.microsoft.com/library/windows/hardware/ff537374">KSPROPERTY_RTAUDIO_BUFFER_WITH_NOTIFICATION</a> request from the client, the port driver calls the <code>AllocateBufferWithNotification</code> method to allocate a cyclic buffer that the port driver can later map to the virtual address space of the client.  <code>AllocateBufferWithNotification</code> operates in a manner similar to <a href="audio.iminiportwavertstream_allocateaudiobuffer">IMiniportWaveRTStream::AllocateAudioBuffer</a>.
 Additionally, <code>AllocateBufferWithNotification</code> identifies to the WaveRT port driver that DMA-driven event notification is wanted, and it specifies how many notifications per cycle of the cyclic buffer are needed.</p>

 ## -requirements
 <table>